MichaelZLai/FeedMe/README.md

 The FeedMe application enables users to quickly find nearby, food restaurants.
 Restaurants are presented to the user along with a location map showing the restaurant proximity to the user.
 The user can indicate yes to their acceptance to this selection or select no and to be shown alternate selections.
 Additionally a popup message box with address and phone information is available by clicking on the icon in the map.

-The back-end application provides a proxy-server to Yelp to feed the front-end for the restaurant information.
+The back-end application provides a proxy-API to Yelp to feed the front-end for the restaurant information.
 Mapbox is used on the Front-end to provide mapping information.